1. A Challenging Project

 (1934-1996)

-Scientists struggle to fully understand many of these laws, but more significantly they are unable to explain their origin — i.e. although there are theories that attempt to shed light on the origin of “matter,” no serious attempt is made to explain empirically the origin of these critical, physical, fundamental “laws.”
+Scientists struggle to fully understand many of these laws (see the comment from Albert Einstein above), but more significantly they are unable to explain their origin — i.e. although there are theories that attempt to shed light on the origin of “matter,” no serious attempt is made to explain empirically the origin of these critical, physical, fundamental “laws.”

 "These laws are ... everywhere we have thought to look"